Alois von Brinz

-He taught as a professor at the University of Erlangen, Charles University of Prague, University of Tübingen (1866-), University of Munich (1871-1887).
+He taught as a professor at the University of Erlangen, Charles University of Prague, University of Tübingen (1866-), Ludwig-Maximilians-Universität München (1871-1887).

 He was a researcher of Roman law.

 Life

 Alois von Brinz, was born to Alois Brinz and Katharina Gsell in 1820.
 His father was a Doctor of Laws, his grandfather a master baker in Weiler.
-Brinz studied in Munich and Berlin and then entered the judicial service of his home state of Bavaria.
+Brinz studied at the Ludwig-Maximilians-Universität München and the Friedrich Wilhelm University of Berlin and then entered the judicial service of his home state of Bavaria.
 In Berlin, Professor Adolf August Friedrich Rudorff had encouraged him in the detailed scientific study of Roman law, something which he intensified during his practical work.

-In 1851 the University of Erlangen-Nuremberg made him an außerordentlicher Professor (i.e. professor without chair).
+In 1851, the University of Erlangen–Nuremberg made him an außerordentlicher Professor (i.e., professor without chair).
 From 1854 onwards, he worked there as a full professor (ordentlicher Professor) for Roman law.
-In 1857 he took up a similar position at the Charles University in Prague.
+In 1857, he took up a similar position at the Charles University in Prague.
 In Prague, Brinz also became politically active, becoming a member of the Bohemian parliament in 1861 and later taking a seat in the Austrian Reichsrat.
-In the Bohemian parliament he was a dedicated parliamentary orator and politician and, together with the other leaders of the German party, Johann Friedrich Wilhelm Herbst and Leopold Hasner von Artha, resolutely defended German interests.
+In the Bohemian parliament, he was a dedicated parliamentary orator and politician and, together with the other leaders of the German party, Johann Friedrich Wilhelm Herbst and Leopold Hasner von Artha, resolutely defended German interests.